bubbarob19/For-MIT-Maker-Portfolio/README.md

 ## Java

 I have some snippets of old (and some new) code that you can view.
+I added a few folders with different features I made, and put some relevant / interesting classes in them with a short description.
+All of the code I am showing you are just small parts of much larger projects with 50-200 classes of code.

 Also, note!
 You may see some things considered "bad practice" in typical software engineering.
 There are a couple reasons for this:
 - Some of the code is a couple years old (I was very bad at first)
 - The Minecraft Server APIs I use do not natively support things like dependency injection.
 You can add it with external libraries like Guice, but it is truly a pain, and not worth it for most Minecraft plugins.
 Static singletons may be ugly, but they sure do save time!